-Owners must provide a portion of the financing needed to undertake the project.
+At least 25 percent of the project financing must be contributed from non-IBL funds and business owners must provide a portion of the financing needed to undertake the project.
 Financing of existing debt is not permitted.

 Minnesota Reservist and Veteran Business Loan Program 651-259-7427